Walking. I am listening to a deeper way.

 If you go back far enough, every single person has an ancestor like this.
 Knowing this can be a really powerful thing.
 But even more powerful is making the repair between and across generations that allows love to flow, that allows each ancestor to stand behind the next, supporting their descendants to live better, to live well, to live in their honor.

 Constellation work was developed by Bert Hellinger after spending over 20 years living as a missionary among the Zulu people in what is currently called Africa.
 Constellation work is essentially Indigenous wisdom, as understood and re-imagined by Hellinger – German missionary turned psychologist. (*note: I am working on a long open letter to depth psychology and related healing paradigms addressing the inadvertent theft of Indigenous wisdom and the obligation/debt that remains in its wake.
 I will let you all know when this is done.)

 According to Hellinger, there is a necessary order across generations that allows love to flow between individuals in families and friendships, between nations/cultures, and between generations.
 And when it doesn’t flow, our energy gets bound up in intergenerational ruptures and entanglements, so that we cannot be free.
 We forget who we really are.
 We begin to identify with patterns of behavior and coping strategies that … work.
 But also that bind us.

-Myth Mending is a combination of what we talked about yesterday, trauma resolution in one’s own body and life, but it also includes going back through our lineages and making repair.
+We talked yesterday about trauma resolution in one’s own body and life.
+It also includes going back through our lineages and making repair.
 Intergenerational images that are stuck in patterns of disorder (disorder is great as long as it is a phase, not an identity) can begin to shift toward the kind of order that allows love to flow, that allows us to feel that our ancestors have our back, that we are loved and supported beyond the world of visible stuff.